Kamran-Afzali/Kamran-Afzali.github.io/_posts/TVAE.md

 ```
 Here's a breakdown of each step:

-Breakdown of each step based on the provided pseudo code:

 1. **Encoder Class (Initialization and Forward Pass)**:
    - Initialize the Encoder class with data_dim, compress_dims, and embedding_dim.
-   - Inside the `__init__` method, construct a sequence of linear layers followed by ReLU activation functions based on the compress_dims.
+   - A sequence of linear layers followed by ReLU activation functions based on the compress_dims.
-   - Then, define two linear layers (`fc1` and `fc2`) to produce the mean (mu) and log variance (logvar) of the latent space.
+   - Define linear layers to produce the mean (mu) and log variance (logvar) of the latent space.
    - Implement the `forward` method to encode the input data, where the input passes through the sequential layers, and then produces mu, std (standard deviation), and logvar.

 2. **Decoder Class (Initialization and Forward Pass)**:
    - Initialize the Decoder class with embedding_dim, decompress_dims, and data_dim.
-   - Inside the `__init__` method, construct a sequence of linear layers followed by ReLU activation functions based on the decompress_dims.
+   - Construct a sequence of linear layers followed by ReLU activation functions based on the decompress_dims.
    - Add a linear layer at the end to produce the output data.
    - Additionally, create a sigma parameter to model the uncertainty of the reconstructed data.
    - Implement the `forward` method to decode the input vector, where the input passes through the sequential layers to produce the reconstructed data and sigma.

 3. **Loss Function**:
-   - Define a loss function `_loss_function` to compute the reconstruction loss and Kullback-Leibler divergence loss.
+   - Define a loss function to compute the reconstruction loss/Kullback-Leibler divergence loss.
-   - Iterate over the output_info to compute the loss for each column of the data based on whether it has softmax activation or not.
+   - Iterate over the output_info to compute the loss for each column of the data.
    - Compute the reconstruction loss and Kullback-Leibler divergence loss, and return their sum.

 4. **TVAE Class (Initialization, Fit, Sample, and Set Device)**:
    - Initialize the TVAE class with various hyperparameters including embedding_dim, compress_dims, decompress_dims, etc.
    - Define the `fit` method to train the TVAE model on the input data:
-     - Transform the input data using the DataTransformer.
-     - Create a DataLoader for batch training.
-     - Initialize Encoder and Decoder.
-     - Define an optimizer for Encoder and Decoder.
      - Iterate through epochs and batches, compute encoder and decoder outputs, compute loss, and update model parameters accordingly.
    - Define the `sample` method to generate synthetic data similar to the training data using the trained Decoder:
      - Generate noise vectors, pass them through the Decoder, and transform the generated data back to the original space.
-   - Define the `set_device` method to specify the device (GPU or CPU) for computation.

 ## Clover implementation